Vidvox/vvedu/pages/teaching/teaching_module_2.md

 - - - Use 'Show Alpha' to preview the alpha stream
 - - - Try using 'Hard Cutoff' when dealing with noisy footage
 - - - Dilate and blur options can be used to tweak edges

-* Create three montage sequences using the provided video clips
-* * Layer Opacity
-* * Additive Mode
-* * Layer Mask
-* Record edits with provided audio samples

-* Using longer clips as a backing track and mixing in elements over it.
-* Using clips with high motion vs slow motion, motion in different directions.

 ### Exercises